wowashuwow/wowashuwow.github.io/about.md

 ---
 layout: page
-title: About
+title: Hi!
+I'm Ashutosh.
 permalink: /about/
 ---

-## Hi!
-I'm Ashutosh.

-~~I’m a Digital Content Specialist currently working at [rtCamp](https://rtcamp.com/), an agency building web solutions for enterprises.
-I write a monthly newsletter around WordPress that is read by folks from Automattic, Google, Astra, and more.~~ I’m currently back in college.
+~~I’m a creative generalist currently working in content marketing at [rtCamp](https://rtcamp.com/), an agency building web solutions for enterprises.
+I write a monthly newsletter around WordPress that is loved by 4000+ people, including folks from Automattic, Google, Astra, and more.~~ I’m currently back in college.
 It’s a long story.

 I love reading, swimming, photography, and learning cool stuff on the internet.